iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 `api.expandAllEdges()`
 Expand all edges in the graph.

+`api.loadJson(jsonStr)`
+Load elements from JSON string.

+`api.saveJson(elems, filename)`
+Saves elements in JSON format to a file.
+Default value for `elems` is all the elements.
+Default value for `filename` is 'expand-collapse-output.json'

 ## Events
 Notice that following events are performed for *each* node that is collapsed/expanded.
 Also, notice that any post-processing layout is performed *after* the event.